-Pick a filling such as cold cuts, cheeses, smoked salmon, beans, or tune fish.
+- Pick a filling such as cold cuts, cheeses, smoked salmon, beans or tuna fish.
 Leftovers are very fair game: steak, chicken, pork, fish, shrimp, tofu—whatever you have that can be sliced or chopped into a rollable sandwich filling.

 - Do not overfill your wrap or you won't be able to get it closed.
 It's better to layer everything on about three quarters of the wrap, leaving a little space around the edge for things to squish outward when you roll it up.
 And then on the edge of the one quarter that has no filling, put a smear of the condiment of your choice, like mustard or mayo.
 As you roll up the wrap, starting with the filled side closest to you and rolling toward the barer edge, the filling will slide into bare space a bit, ideally leaving you with enough room so that the condiment at the edge will help seal up the wrap as you finish rolling.
 You'll find this explanation sounds much more complicated than the actual rolling, of course.